Planned Gifts

 • Newsletters

-Finally, don’t forget to be sure to have a direct contact that donors can reach out to!
+Additionally, don’t forget to be sure to have a direct contact that donors can reach out to!

-Keep Things Going with Acknowledgements
+Keep Things Going With Acknowledgments

 Planned gifts have a much longer delay than major gifts, so you’ll want to keep your planned gift donors properly stewarded and engaged during the time period between their announcement of their gift and the point that you receive the gift.